-- be aware of the requirement of the current National Regulations and the relevant standard in regard to handwashing practices and facilities; - provide current information or changes regarding appropriate hand washing procedures to educators and staff; and, - monitor the implementation of the procedure.

-It is the responsibility of the educators and staff to:

-- ensure facilities are available for washing hands, ideally with soap and running water, close to areas where children, educators or staff use toilets, nappies are changed, food is stored, prepared or served, pets handled or kept, and play outdoors; - effectively use handwashing to prevent the spread of infectious diseases; - encourage children, visitors, staff and persons normally residing in the home use liquid soap as microbial contamination is less likely to occur; - follow the recommended practice "How to wash hands" Staying Healthy 5th Edition (including family household members in Family Day Care residences).
+- be aware of the requirement of the current National Regulations and the relevant standard about handwashing practices and facilities; - provide current information or changes regarding appropriate hand washing practices to educators and staff; and, - monitor the implementation of the procedure. - It is the responsibility of the educators and staff to: - ensure hand washing facilities, , ideally with soap and running water, are available or within proximity to toilets, nappy change areas, food areas, pet zones, and outdoors play spaces - effectively use handwashing to prevent the spread of infectious diseases; and, - follow the recommended practice "How to wash hands" Staying Healthy 6th Edition.

-3. Procedure
+4. Procedure

-3.1.
+4.1.
 Washing hands with soap and water